Hebrews 4:10

 What Does This Mean?

-This verse tells us that once we enter God's rest, we stop working as much as we did before, just like how God rested after creating the world.
-The writer of Hebrews is speaking here, reminding believers about the importance of resting in God’s work.
+This verse says that when we enter God's rest, our work is done just like how God rested after creating the world.
+The author of Hebrews speaks to encourage believers in their faith journey.

 Explained for Children